blbadger/blbadger.github.io/smaller-lms-2.md

 ```

 Once this is done, we can observe model performance on the `fineweb-edu`!
 Some quick testing tells us some things that one would probably expect: firstly that this more difficult dataset requires much deeper models than `TinyStories`, as the latter was most efficiently modeled by 4- or 8-layer mixers and transformers whereas the `fineweb-edu` is most efficiently modeled by 16 (or more) -layer models.
 We mostly stick to 16-layer models, as these are the deepest that for reasonable $d_m$ layer widths (batch size of 128 or larger) such that `fineweb-edu 10BT` is trainable in under one day on a 4x V100 node.
 We find that $d_m=1024, n_l=16$ mixers train in approximately the same time and memory per step as $d_m=512, n_l=16$ Llama-style transformers (4-headed) that are otherwise optimized for minimum loss per given compute.

+It should be noted that using only 4 heads is somewhat unusual, as the default Llama head number is 32.
+This number was chosen

 Loss curves during masked mixer and transformer training on `fineweb-edu 10BT` are given below, where each training run requires approximately 20 hours on the 4x V100 (batch sizes are modified to maximize memory usage such that $n_{ctx}=32$ samples are trained with a total batch size of $4* 512 = 2048$, $n_{ctx}=128$ with batches of size $4* 128 = 512$, and $n_{ctx}=512$ with batches of size $4*32=128$ etc).